ionxlab/math-exp-ts/README.md

 # Math-exp-ts

-Math-exp is a math expression builder and parser libary with many symbols.
+Math-exp is a math expression builder and parser library.

 This version is written in typescript